postcss/postcss/API.md

 rule.before //=> '\n'
 ```

-Default value is `\n`, expect first rule in root where `before` will be empty.
+Default value is `\n`, except first rule in root where `before` will be empty.

 #### `after`

-Code style property with spaces between last child and '}'.
+Code style property with spaces between last child and `}`.

 ```js
 var root = postcss.parse('@a {\n  color: black\n  }\n');